tosih/helm-homebridge/README.md

-# helm-homebridge-k3s
+# helm-homebridge
-Homebridge with K3s using NFS storage (Setup for RaspberryPi4 k3s cluster)
+Homebridge on K3s using openebs for storage and metallb for load balancing.

-## Notes
-Working off of example code https://github.com/beefcheeks/raspi-k3s/tree/main/homebridge